-The first graduate degree was a Master of Science (MS) degree in psychology that was awarded to Barbara Elizabeth James in 1903.
-Boris Gutbezahl, a student in the Department of Chemistry was awarded the University's first Doctor of Philosophy (PhD) degree in 1952.
+The University's first graduate degree was a Master of Science (MS) degree in psychology that was awarded to Barbara Elizabeth James in 1903.
+Boris Gutbezahl, a student in the Department of Chemistry, was awarded the University's first Doctor of Philosophy (PhD) degree in 1952.
 The mission of the Graduate School is to advance the quality and integrity of graduate education.
 The Dean of the Graduate School is responsible for the broad oversight of all graduate programs.
 Florida State University offers an extensive range of graduate and professional programs through the fifteen colleges.
-Graduate education at FSU includes 125 master's degrees, 26 specialist and advanced master's degrees and 80 doctoral degrees.
-Professional degrees are also offered in Law, Nursing and Medicine.
-In addition, a variety of opportunities are available for students interested in advanced degrees, including interdisciplinary degree programs, joint degrees, dual degrees, and combined bachelor's/master's degree programs.
+Graduate education at FSU includes 112 master's degrees, 11 specialist and advanced master's degrees, and 70 doctoral degrees.
+Professional degrees are also offered in Law, Nursing, and Medicine.
+In addition, a variety of opportunities are available for students interested in advanced degrees, including interdisciplinary degree programs, joint graduate pathways, dual degrees, and combined bachelor's/master's degree pathways.
 Florida State University also offers several online academic degree programs and graduate certificate programs.
-Details about these programs can be found in the appropriate department chapter of the Graduate Bulletin, and online at The Graduate School Web site http://gradschool.fsu.edu.
+Details about these programs can be found in the appropriate department chapter of the Graduate Bulletin, and online at The Graduate School Website https://gradschool.fsu.edu/.

 Offices, Centers, and Special Programs

-The Office of Graduate Fellowships and Awards, a unit of The Graduate School, assists current graduate students in identifying and applying for external fellowships, grants, and awards.
-The office provides a variety of workshops and events to introduce national funding opportunities, teach strategies for creating competitive applications, and discuss relevant campus policies and procedures.
+The Office of Graduate Fellowships and Awards (OGFA), a unit of The Graduate School, assists current graduate students in identifying and applying for external fellowships, grants, and awards.
+The office provides a variety of workshops and events to introduce national funding opportunities, teach strategies for preparing competitive award applications, and discuss relevant campus policies and procedures.
 Additionally, students may seek one-on-one support as they polish their proposals.
-Entering graduate students may learn more about getting started with external funding opportunities at The Graduate School's New Graduate Student Orientation.
-For more information, call (850) 645-0850, e-mail firstname.lastname@example.org or visit the Web site at http://ogfa.fsu.edu.
+Currently enrolled graduate students may learn more about getting started with external funding opportunities at The Graduate School's New Graduate Student Orientation.
+For more information, call (850) 645-0850, e-mail email@example.com or visit the website at https://ogfa.fsu.edu/.

-Current undergraduate students can obtain similar support services from the Office of National Fellowships as they begin their graduate planning.
-For further details, please visit their Web site at http://onf.fsu.edu.
+Current undergraduate students can obtain similar support services from the Office of National Fellowships (ONF) as they begin their graduate planning.
+For further details, please visit their Website at https://onf.fsu.edu/.

 The Program for Instructional Excellence (PIE) is a University program that helps prepare graduate student TAs for their instructional role at FSU and their future career in academia.
 The PIE program also supports departmental TA training.
 Through its programs, PIE creates opportunities to foster a sense of collaboration and community among graduate student TAs.
-For more information, visit the PIE Web site at http://pie.fsu.edu.
+For more information, visit the PIE website at https://pie.fsu.edu/.

 The Fellows Society is an interdisciplinary scholarly community consisting of graduate students who hold competitive national fellowships and university-wide fellowships administered by The Graduate School.
-The mission of the Fellows Society is to have Fellows participate in regular events, including the Fellows Forum, the Annual Orientation and Leadership Training, President's Social, and other special events, designed to expand the intellectual horizons of its members through interdisciplinary engagement and leadership development.
-For more information, visit http://gradschool.fsu.edu/Fellows-Society.
+The mission of the Fellows Society is to have Fellows participate in regular events, including the Fellows Forum, the Annual Induction and Networking Session, President's Social, monthly research sharing luncheon series, and other special events designed to expand the intellectual horizons of its members through interdisciplinary engagement and leadership development.
+For more information, visit https://fellowssociety.fsu.edu/.